Fast development iterations: PHP versus Serverless

 - Rsync isn't (really) an immutable deploy, AWS API gateway for example properly (blue/green) switches from one version to another, and facilitates rolling back

 - It's fairly easy to host yourself, no cloud provider needed

 Nonetheless things have moved on since PHP.
 There are better languages.
-Golang as a language is better in a whole host of ways and is well supported as a serverless runtime.
+Golang as a language is better in a whole host of ways (greatly reduced surface area) and is well supported as a serverless runtime.